sharpbrowser/SharpBrowser/README.md

 - SharpBrowser uses CefSharp 134 and is built on NET.
 - SharpBrowser only supports Windows x64 platform.
 - `MainForm.cs` - main web browser UI and related functionality
+- `Managers` - classes that manage various types of browsing functionality, like settings, downloads and hotkeys
 - `Handlers` - various handlers that we have registered with CefSharp that enable deeper integration between us and CefSharp
 - `bin` - Binaries are included in the `bin` folder due to the complex CefSharp setup required.
 Don't empty this folder.
 - `bin/storage` - HTML and JS required for downloads manager and custom error pages